MicrosoftDocs/learn/learn-pr/azure-devops/configure-infrastructure-azure-pipelines/includes/2-what-is-configuration-as-code.md

 Soon, you'll learn about some of the configuration management tools that you can use.
 But first, there are a few concepts you should understand.
 They are:

-* Idempotency
+* Idempotency.
-* Imperative code versus declarative code
+* Imperative code versus declarative code.
-* Agent model versus agentless model
+* Agent model versus agentless model.
-* Push model versus pull model
+* Push model versus pull model.

 ### Idempotency